daronphang/coding_resources/docker/containers.md

 ```
 ## DNS:
 Static IP's for talking to containers is an anti-pattern and avoid it.
 Use DNS naming (host name).
 Docker daemon has built-in DNS server that containers use by default.

-## Persistent Data:
-Containers are usually immutable (to change, only re-deploy).
-However, databases are not, and Docker gives features to ensure 'separation of concerns'.
-Two ways to solve it: Volumes and Bind Mounts that will outlive the executable.
-Volumes make special location outside of container Union File System.
-Bind Mounts link container path to host path i.e. maps files from host directory into a directory in the container.